How to Tell Your Bosses They're Wrong

 If your organization's wellbeing and your own integrity matter to you, it's important to conquer your fears and to speak up.
 It may feel unnatural and risky, and it may go against your office culture, but, when you're graceful and adept, you can help your boss to put things right without upsetting anyone.

-This article guides you through some of the most important points to consider when you have to tell your boss she's wrong.
+This article and video guide you through some of the most important points to consider when you have to tell your boss she's wrong.

 Eight Tips for Raising Your Concerns